changkun/modern-cpp-tutorial/book/en-us/04-containers.md

 ```

 You can immediately see how quickly you can traverse a tuple?
 But we just introduced how to index a `tuple` by a very number at runtime, then the traversal becomes simpler.
-First we need to know the length of a tuple, which can:
+First, we need to know the length of a tuple, which can:

 ```cpp
 template <typename T>